 Estimated tax.
 If you do not pay your tax through withholding, or do not pay enough tax that way, you might have to pay estimated tax.
 People who are in business for themselves generally will have to pay their tax this way.
 You may have to pay estimated tax if you receive income such as dividends, interest, capital gains, rents, and royalties.
-Estimated tax is used to pay not only income tax, but self-employment tax and alternative minimum tax as well.
+Estimated tax is used to pay not only income tax, but other taxes such as self-employment tax and alternative minimum tax.

 This publication explains both of these methods.
 It also explains how to take credit on your return for the tax that was withheld and for your estimated tax payments.

 If you did not pay enough tax during the year, either through withholding or by making estimated tax payments, you may have to pay a penalty.
 Generally, the IRS can figure this penalty for you.
 This underpayment penalty, and the exceptions to it, are discussed in chapter 4.

 Tax Forms and Publications Division

 Washington, DC 20224

 Internal Revenue Service

 1201 N. Mitsubishi Motorway

 Use your 2013 tax return as a guide in figuring your 2014 estimated tax, but be sure to consider the following.

 Standard mileage rates.
 The 2014 rate for business use of your vehicle is 56 cents per mile.
 The rate for use of your vehicle to get medical care or move is 23½ cents per mile.
 The rate of 14 cents per mile for charitable use is unchanged.